SAP-samples/event-driven-integrations-codejam/exercises/10-consume-message-from-CAP/README.md

 queueConsumer.receive();
 ```

-If there are no messages in the queue then it will block until a message is received and there will be a message in terminal stating that it is waiting for messages.
+If there are no messages in the queue then it will block until a message is received and there will be a message in the terminal stating that it is waiting for messages.

 <p align = "center">
   <img alt="Waiting for messages" src="assets/waiting-for-messages.png" width="90%"/><br/>
   <i>Waiting for messages</i>
 </p>

-If not, then it will process the messages available in the queue and at this stage it will just print out the message in terminal.
+If not, then it will process the messages available in the queue and at this stage, it will just print out the message in the terminal.

 > Don't worry if we are "losing" this messages and not processing them properly.
 This is intended and we will add the logic to process the message in the next steps.